mabq/arch-base/README.md

 If no erros occur the managed node will shutdown automatically after install.
 Remove install media and turn it back on.

 Use the `nmtui` command to connect to a wireless network.

+**Note**: You won't be able to login via SSH yet because password login for the root user is disabled by default.